EHI: End-to-end Learning of Hierarchical Index for Efficient Dense Retrieval: End-to-end Hieararchical Indexing ( )

 In summary, the path embedding for height 1 represents a probability distribution over the leaves.
 During training, we compute path embedding for higher heights for only the most probable path, ensuring that the summation of leaf node logits remains a probability distribution.
 Also, the indexer and path embedding function $\C{T}(\cdot; \phi)$ has the following collection of trainable parameters: $\phi = \{\V{W}_H, \dots, \V{W}_1, \V{U}_H, \dots, \V{U}_1\}$, which we learn by optimizing a loss function based on the path embeddings; see Section~\ref{sec:loss}.
+Please refer to Appendix~\ref{addition_info_indexer} for additional details about the indexer in \namel.